 Wear solid shoes to avoid hurting your feet by broken glass.

-If you want to see a real traditional Bavarian Tracht, you should attend the Traditional costume parade through Munich on Sunday, September 17th.
+If you want to see a real traditional Bavarian Tracht, you should attend the Traditional costume parade through Munich, that takes place every first Oktoberfest Sunday.
+This year, it starts at 10 am at Maximillianstraße and marches towards Odeonsplatz.
+Then it continues through Schwanthalerstraße until it reaches Oktoberfest.

 How to get there